 2. You need to register for HP Instant Ink.

-Sometimes they will offer you a coupon in the box for additional free months that you can stack with the one month free from my link!
+Sometimes they will offer you a coupon in the box for additional free months.
+You can stack that coupon with the one-month free from the link above.

 How Does HP Instant Ink Work?